Kannen/UnsoundCrates/README.md

 # List of virally unsound crates

-Some crates [proudly promote](https://crates.io/crates/totally-speedy-transmute) code that aims at turning unsafe code into unsound code.
+Some crates [proudly promote](https://crates.io/crates/totally-speedy-transmute) code that **aims at turning unsafe code into unsound code**.

 Any crate that depends on the crates listed bellow are very likely to provide unsound interface or to have undefined behavior.